A Charlie Brown Christmas (1965 TV Short)

 Willow goes over at christmas, and likes to watch Xander do "The Snoopy Dance", which was introduced in "A Charlie Brown Christmas".

-the skating scene after the kids see the Terence and Phillip movie is very similar to that in A Charlie Brown Christmas, and the music is either the same or spoofed to sound similar
+The skating scene after the kids see the Terence and Phillip movie is very reminiscent of that in A Charlie Brown Christmas and the music is similar as well.

 "I'm Linus from the Peanuts gang"